Who are you?

-TRUST ME: I invite special requests (examples: closeup of Bride, Mom & Grandma, smoke bombs, in the middle of Woodward ave, or golden-hour couple photos in an open field) but I won’t be recreating another photographer’s work from Pinterest, etc (don’t send me samples).
+TRUST ME: I invite special requests (examples: closeup of Bride, Mom & Grandma, smoke bombs, in the middle of Woodward ave, or golden-hour in an open field) but I won’t be recreating another photographer’s work from Pinterest, etc (don’t send me samples).
 You’ll get the best results trusting me with the creative freedom regarding what is photographed and how it is photographed.

 What is your style?

 I think the work speaks for itself but let’s go with “Distinctive art-directed images.
 Aiming for a balance of both serious and fun, both candid and meticulously-arranged photographs.”